 Mouse models to study DNA repair genes in cancer and meiosis.

-Chromosome assembly and dynamics; biochemistry of ATP-dependent chromatin remodeling factors; Drosophila melanogaster.
+Chromosome assembly and dynamics; ATP-dependent nucleosome remodeling; histone chaperones; sperm chromatin; Drosophila melanogaster.

 Regulation of stem-cell states in the mammary gland and breast cancer.